plomgrading/plom/doc/source/marking.rst

    1. You are working with novice graders and want to review their marking and/or meet with them after they have graded (say) 20 tasks.
-   2. You're working with team and want everyone to mark 10 tasks, then have a meeting to settle on a common set of rubrics.
+   2. You're working with a team and want everyone to mark 10 tasks, then have a meeting to settle on a common set of rubrics.
-   3. You have 300 tasks that need grading and want to strictly ensure that no one does more than their share.
+   3. You have 300 tasks that need grading and want to want to ensure that everyone does their share.